 I haven’t always felt like this about church, but I guess that may have been where I was at when I was younger.
 My parents took me to church from an early age, and I fell away at 15!
 I got a boyfriend who didn’t believe and then did my own thing for many years BUT I always believed in God…….he never left my side.

-Oh, and the Lay Pioneer Minister is quite nice too as I am married to him!!!! 😊
+Oh, and the Vicar is quite nice too as I am married to him!!!! 😊

 Laura Preston, St Margaret's Community Church